brianminges/homegroan/README.md

 - Providers can be favorited.

 ## Setup
-To run this project, install it locally.
+To run this project, clone from this repository to your local machine.
 In terminal, run `npm install` from the root directory.
 Make a copy of database.json.example in the API directory and name it database.json.
 Run `json-server database.json -p 8088 -w` from the API directory.
 Run `npm start` from the root directory.

 ## Project status
 Complete.